-Here are the little-known natural cures for kidney stones and fast-acting home remedies most doctors aren't even aware of!
+Here are 10 little-known home remedies for kidney stones and fast-acting treatments most doctors aren't even aware of!

 Kidney stones are one common health problem that has been completely misdiagnosed for years.
 What’s worse, even though we now know the cause of kidney stones, some doctors are still giving their patients the wrong advice!